-The Procurement Manager may award all or part of a bid to any bidder whose bid is determined to be the lowest responsive and responsible bid.
-Awards can be made by line item, by group, or by the overall lowest total cost.
+The head of Procurement Services may award all or part of a bid to any bidder whose bid is determined to be the lowest responsive and responsible bid.
+Awards can be made by line item by group, or by the overall lowest total cost.
 Furthermore, specific line items may be deleted from award consideration if in the County's best interest.